BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 22/12/2018
 ---
 I was at my private hairdresser today and after that we went to the swimming pool.
 It was a good Saturday.
 I rested a little ;).

+23/12/2018
+---
+Chillout Sunday...
+I wrote some of my engineering work, met with my cousin and had fun.
+Christmas are coming.
+I have resolutions to taste everything on the table!! (ofc. in the min. amount to keep fit :D) ;)

+24/12/2018
+---
+Christmas Eve...
+Nothing more to say.
+It's time to stop and spend this time with family.
+Think about life and enjoy together!
+And most importantly - think about the main person - Jesus, who was born over 2000 years ago.
+Merry Christmas!

+25/12/2018
+---
+First day of Christmas is finished.
+It was a good day.
+First I've been at church.
+Afterwards, with family, we went on lunch to my aunt.
+We had a good conversations, seen each other and it was great time ;)

+26/12/2018
+---
+I spent the second day of Christmas with my family and friends.
+The first family dinner, and later I went to friends.
+At 20.00 I also went to the swimming pool to have some activity: D.

+27/12/2018
+---
+Time flies by...
+Today it was a good day.
+I worked from home, had few calls with the new guy.
+In our team one person is leaving and we'll have someone new.
+We have to teach him etc. I hope he'll be okay ;)

+28/12/2018
+---
+I had a real desire to play online games (LOL/CS/Tibia) but I didn't do it.
+I know that I have something more important to do and first things first.
+I'll probably play for relaxation, but after writing engineering work!

+29/12/2018
+---
+Saaaturday!!
+Today I beat my best under water swimming record.
+I swam 50 meters under water and I'm really happy!
+As I said after this achievement - goal 2018 COMPLETED!👍👍